Skip to content

 • 1929 – Stock Market Crash

-• On Thursday, October 24 1929, panic selling occurred as investors realized the stock boom had been an over inflated bubble.
-Margin investors were being decimated as every stock holder tried to liquidate, to no avail.
-Millionaire margin investors became bankrupt instantly, as the stock market crashed on October 28 th and 29 th.
+• On Thursday, October 24, 1929, panic selling occurred as investors realized the stock boom had been an over-inflated bubble.
+Margin investors were being decimated as every stockholder tried to liquidate, to no avail.
+Millionaire margin investors became bankrupt instantly, as the stock market crashed on October 28th and 29th.
 By November of 1929, the Dow sank from 400 to 145.
-In three days, the New York Stock Exchange erased over 5 billion dollars worth of share values!
+The New York Stock Exchange erased over 5 billion dollars worth of share values in three days!
 By the end of the 1929 stock market crash, 16 billion dollars had been shaved off stock capitalization.
 The impact to Blair and the entire Somerset Hills community was changed forever.

 • 1936 – Blair marries Harriet S. Browne Tailer